Loweel/zabov-old/README.md

 - upstream: upstream DNS where to forward the DNS query.
 Comma separated list of IP:PORT
 - cachettl: amount of time the cache is kept (in hours)
 - killfilettl: refresh time for killfiles
-- singlefilters: comma separated list of download URLs, for blacklists following the "singlefilter" schema.
+- singlefilters: name of the file  for blacklists following the "singlefilter" schema.(one URL per line)
-- doublefilters: comma separated list of download URLs, for blacklists following the "doublefilter" schema.
+- doublefilters: name of the file, for blacklists following the "doublefilter" schema.(one URL per line)
 - blackholeip: IP address to return when the IP is banned.
 This is because you may want to avoid MX issues, mail loops on localhost, or you have a web server running on localhost
 - hostsfile: path where you keep your local blacklistfile : this is in the format "singlefilter", meaning one domain per line, unlike hosts file.